soheilghanbary/naas/README.md

-# Naas - the modern NextJS starter
+# the modern NextJS starter for all developers

 A modern, scalable boilerplate for full-stack web apps using: